mariashapiro/soundalike2/README.md

 # Soundalike

-Final project for Spring 2022 CS4675.
-Takes inspiration from the Million Song Dataset Challenge to make a song recommedation system using collaborative filtering.
-The workshop presentation is included (as Soundalike Presentation.pdf) in the repo for convenience.
+Final project for Spring 2022 CS 4675 (Advance Internet Computing) taught by Dr. Ling Liu.
+We use user listening histories from the Million Song Dataset Challenge to make a song recommedation system using collaborative filtering.
+The workshop and final presentations are included for convenience.

-## Running Instructions
+## Run Instructions

 1. Activate the virtual environment
   * Unix: `./venv/bin/activate`
-  * Windows: `./venv/Scripts/activate`
+  * Windows (on Git Bash terminal): `./venv/Scripts/activate.bat`
+2. Install dependencies `npm install`
-2. In a terminal type `npm run start`
+3. In a terminal type `npm run start`
-3. In another terminal type `python -m flask run` to start the server
+4. In another terminal type `python -m flask run` to start the server

+## Python Dependencies
+Install with pip (tested with Python 3.9):
+- flask (flask_restful, flask_cors)
+- numpy
+- pandas
+- scipy
+- implicit

 ## Available Scripts